Reem-5/wearable-vibrotactile-stroke-rehabilitation/README.md

 # Feasibility of Wearable Vibrotactile Stimulation Glove and Shirt in Upper-Limb Rehabilitation for Stroke Patients

+**Authors:** Walaa Ayyad, Yeongdae Kim, Nathan Odom, and Mazen Al Borno

+---

+## Overview

-This repository contains the de-identified dataset, Python analysis scripts, and publication-quality figures associated with the manuscript:
+This repository contains the de-identified clinical trial dataset, Python analysis scripts, and publication-quality figures associated with the manuscript:

 > **Feasibility of Wearable Vibrotactile Stimulation Glove and Shirt in Upper-Limb Rehabilitation for Stroke Patients**

----

-## Repository Overview

-This repository provides all materials required to reproduce the statistical analyses and figures presented in the manuscript.
+The repository provides all materials required to reproduce the statistical analyses and figures presented in the manuscript and is intended to support transparency and reproducible research.

-### Repository Contents

-- De-identified clinical trial dataset
-- Python scripts for statistical analyses
-- Publication-quality figures
-- Reproducible research workflow

 ---